NathanKr/core-web-vitals-cls-playground/README.md

 <li>Using the css aspect-ratio property is realy helpfull when you want to keep the image aspect ratio and eliminate layout shift problem.
 Both will improve the UI experience </li>
 <li>You need to apply the aspect-ratio on the image bounding element from one side and instruct the image to fill its parent width and height on the other side. use 100% for html img and fill true for next.js Image component</li>
 <li>Using the above technique allow the browser to know the bounding rect before rendering and this elimeinate layput shift ==> CLS is zero in tems of core web vitals</li>
-<li>The suggested solution work nicely when the image width is bigger than the parent width (infoBig) but it also works without object-fit when the image width is smaller than the parent width (infoSmall)</li>
+<li>The suggested solution work nicely when the image width is bigger than the parent width (infoBig) but it also works without object-fit when the image width is smaller than the parent width (infoSmall) and here you have two options as explained above</li>
-<li>Altough using aspect-ratio and img we made CLS=0 , this is not true for LCP.
-The LCP is smaller when you replace html img with next.js Image.
-You may check the reasons by looking on the errors in page speed insight . one possible reason is the fact that next.js serve images in 'Image formats like WebP and AVIF often provide better compression than PNG or JPEG'.
-In this respect Image component of next.js is better than img html element</li>
 </ul>

 <h2>Open issues</h2>
 <ul>
-<li>Altough this solution handle a use case of image width < parent width the end result is that the image occupy the whole parent width and height and this might cause some distortion altough it is not evedance with infoSmall.
-I want no distortion and may achive it by limit the image width to its original width inside its container.
-The solution used in <a href='https://web.dev/learn/design/responsive-images'>web.dev</a> is to used object-fit but it is not working here for some reason</li>
 <li>for both html img and next.js Image i dont get a 100 score for page speed insight 'best practices' due to 'Serves images with low resolution' currently i dont understand why - may be <a href='https://web.dev/articles/serve-responsive-images?utm_source=lighthouse&utm_medium=lr'>serve-responsive-images</a> will help</li>
 </ul>